jamesdvance/jamesdvance.github.io/_posts/2025-8-25-reranking-rag-techniques.md

 ## Example: A Kaggle Assistant

 Kaggle competitions pit machine learning scientists against one another to get to peak model performance.
 As learning tools, they're incredible resources to learn about cutting edge techniques in a given domain.
-In particular, the notebooks
+In particular, the notebooks serve as a great learning tools for

 ## Self-Improvment Mechanisms